This hibiscus beet sorbet recipe is a fresh and delicious sorbet, that is full of vitamins and minerals, a pretty way to eat your vegetables.

 As you may have gathered, Humphry Slocombe attracts a wide range of clientele.
 One of our most loyal (and beloved!) contingents is something we’ve dubbed the stroller mafia.
 Need to trick your kid into trying vegetables?
 Look no further than Hibiscus Beet, not just a fresh and delicious sorbet, but also our prettiest flavor.
-See, when kids choose their treats in the shop, they always seem to gravitate towards Hibiscus Beet’s vibrant, deep red color.
-Little do they know that there are whole roasted beets—full of vitamins and minerals—in that sorbet.
-Suckers!
 In fact, Hibiscus Beet’s hue is so ridiculous that we billed it as “O Negative” during the vampire hoopla a few years back.
 We hear it was a big hit at the viewing parties.–Jake Godby and Sean Vahey

 LC Hibiscus How-To Note

-- 2 medium (about 1/2 pound total) red beets, roasted until quite tender, then cooled and peeled
+- 2 medium red beets roasted until quite tender, then cooled and peeled

 - 4 cups cold water

 - 1 cup granulated sugar

 - 10 dried hibiscus flowers

 - Juice of 1/2 lemon

 - Place the beets in a blender or a food processor and process to a smooth purée.